Sebastianhju/Runeterra-5e/Rules/Spells.md

 |---|---|---|---|---|---|---|
 |4th| 1 action| 120 feet| V,S,M| Instantanious| Evocation |Dexterity|

 You unleash a devastationg torrent of fire towards an enemy you can see within range.
-The target must succeed a dexterity saving throw or take 6d6 fire damage and gains two stacks of burn, halfed on a save.
-If the target already has stacks of burn, they take 6d6 additional fire damage.
+The target must succeed a dexterity saving throw or take 6d6 fire damage, halfed on a save.
+If the target ais burning they take 6d6 additional fire damage.

 The torrent of fire then bounces to another creature within 30 feet of the target and can target a total of five target.